 7. What is the Proposed Fourth Amendment and Restatement to the Consent Judgment and what is its current status?

 Following EGLE's approval of a reduction of the groundwater cleanup criterion for dioxane from 85 parts per billion (ppb) to 7.2 ppb in October 2016, a proposed fourth amendment to and restatement of the Consent Judgment has been under negotiation between Gelman, the State of Michigan (EGLE), the City of Ann Arbor, Washtenaw County and its Health Department, Scio Township, and the Huron River Watershed Council since the spring of 2017.
 The result of this negotiation is the proposed Fourth Amendment to and Restatement of the Consent Judgment.
-The proposed fourth amendment and related documents, including a chart of key changes it proposes is available via the document repository webpage.
+The proposed fourth amendment and related documents, including a chart of key changes it proposes is available via the

 8. What are the major elements included in the proposed Fourth Amendment and Restated Consent Judgment that are new?